Car Hire In Slovenia Hints, Tips & All You Need To Know

 From there, it’s your choice which other types of insurance you take and what you feel comfortable with.

-Car Hire Slovenia Tip 4– Check if You’re Allowed to Cross Borders
+8. Check If You’re Allowed To Cross Borders

+Once you’re done with Lake Bled and other sights in Slovenia you may want to drive to Austria, Italy, Croatia, and Hungary.
+But keep in mind that it involves international border crossing.
 Not all car hire companies will allow you to cross borders.
-If this is something you’re planning on doing, make sure you double-check beforehand with the rental company.
+If this is something you plan on doing, double-check beforehand with the rental company.

 You should have the following documents with you at all times when driving in Slovenia: